Turkey's Oruc Reis survey vessel back near southern shore, ship tracker shows

 Cyprus was split in a Turkish invasion in 1974 triggered by a brief Greek-inspired coup.
 Its internationally recognised Greek Cypriot government represents the whole island in the European Union, though its authority is effectively contained to the southern part.
 North Cyprus is an unrecognised Turkish Cypriot state recognised only by Ankara.

-Reporting by Ali Kucukgocmen and George Georgiopoulos in Athens; editing by Emelia Sithole-Matarise and Alexandra Hudson
+Reporting by Ali Kucukgocmen and George Georgiopoulos in Athens; editing by Alexandra Hudson and Emelia Sithole-Matarise

 Our Standards: The Thomson Reuters Trust Principles.